Food trucks are a proven tool to promote culinary entrepreneurship, small business development, placemaking and city building.

 The policy change stemmed from GR Forward community conversations in which Grand Rapidians frequently identified food trucks as a strategic way to help activate under-performing public spaces and attract more people to the city.

 Mayor Rosalynn Bliss embraced that view in her 2016 State of the City Address and called for policy recommendations to make Grand Rapids a more food-truck-friendly city.

-Downtown Grand Rapids Inc. worked closely with the Mayor's Office, city staff, food truck owners, restauranteurs and other community stakeholders to develop, advance and implement these recommendations.
+Downtown Grand Rapids Inc. continues to work closely with the Mayor's Office, city staff, food truck owners, restauranteurs and other community stakeholders to develop, advance and implement these recommendations.

-This page includes a summary of that collaborative process and key project-related info intended to support an informed community conversation about public interest policy change.
+This page includes key project-related info and process updates to support an informed community conversation about food trucks in Downtown Grand Rapids.

 Pilot Food Truck Ordinance Evaluation

 The pilot food truck ordinance aims to demonstrate a new approach to managing food truck businesses on publicly owned property.

 To gauge the effectiveness of the approach, the ordinance directs City staff to work with key stakeholders, develop an assessment tool for evaluating the performance of the pilot ordinance and report findings and recommendations to City Commission in January 2018 and January 2019.

 A diverse group of community stakeholders - including Downtown Grand Rapids Inc., the Grand Rapids Area Chamber of Commerce, the Grand Rapids Food Truck Association, key City departments and others - currently are working to define and present a list of evaluative criteria for the summer 2017 food truck season.

 All documents in PDF format unless otherwise noted.